diwangs/Tempus.jl/README.md

 # Property Verification
 - Bounded reachability: the probability that node A transporting packet to node B in under T time unit, given:
-    - Topology and random failure of components
+    - Failure rate of components
+    - Topology
     - Forwarding table
-- __Paths__ will be the primary unit of reasoning
+- __Paths__ will be the primary unit of reasoning to determine the propagation delay of a packet
+    - Delay of a given packet depends on the path it traverse
-    - Since delay is causal (the delay of a packet at a given point in time depends on the previous component they traverse)
+        - Since delay is causal (total delay of a packet at a given point in time depends on the previous component they traverse)
+    - The path it traverse depends on the forwarding graph
         - For a given _forwarding table_ and _source-destination pair_, we can enumerate legible _paths_
+        - Can take multiple equally-probable path (e.g. ECMP)
+    - Forwarding graph depends on the routing protocol
-    - NetDice: component state -> routing protocol -> converged forwarding graph -> property fulfillment, probability calculation
+- NetDice: topology variation -> routing protocol -> converged forwarding graph -> property fulfillment, probability calculation
-    - Current: forwarding graph -> path -> component state -> property fulfillment, probability calculation
+- Current: forwarding graph -> path -> topology variation -> property fulfillment, probability calculation

 ## Single-Path
 - __Assumption__: